DevMountain/SolarSystem/README.md

 1. Add a UITableViewController as your root view controller in Main.storyboard and embed it into a UINavigationController
 2. Create a PlanetListViewController file as a subclass of UITableViewController and set the class of your root view controller scene
 3. Implement the UITableViewDataSource methods using the PlanetController.planets array
-    * note: Pay attention to your `reuseIdentifier` in the Storyboard scene and your dequeue function call
+    * note: Pay attention to your `reuseIdentifier` in the Storyboard scene and in your `dequeueReusableCell(withIdentifier:for:)` function call
 4. Set up your cells to display the name, image, and index of the planet
     * note: Look at the included properties and various styles of a UITableViewCell
     * note: Experiment with the content modes on the cell's UIImageView to display the image in different ways